October 13, 2024 - Bank of America Chicago Marathon

 All Team Best Buddies members will receive:

-- A personalized fundraising page with tools to help you easily solicit donations to meet your fundraising goal.
+- A personalized fundraising page with tools to help you easily solicit donations to meet your fundraising goal of $1,750

 - Team Best Buddies running singlet and swag bag

-- Access to training plans and fitness tips
+- Free access to CARA training plans and fitness tips

 - Regular updates with important race information, training tips, and inspiration

-- Opportunity to meet program participants, make a difference and raise awareness
+- Opportunity to meet program participants, make a difference, and raise awareness for Best Buddies

 Let's Get Started!